-While both WiFI and cellular data allow you to access the internet, they are used differently.
+When it comes to accessing the internet, both Wi-Fi and cellular data offer a means of connecting, but there is a key difference between the two.
+Wi-Fi operates within a limited range, and cellular data does not have a limited range.
 To use WiFi for internet access, you connect your smartphone or tablet to the internet using a wireless router.
 A router is a wired device that connects to a home or office wall.
 Thus, you can only access the internet when close to the router.

 On the other hand, when comparing data vs. WiFi, cellular data enables you to connect to WiFi when you are home or use your provider’s network to access the internet while on the go.
 But this leads to the question: do you use data on Wifi?
 Connecting your data-enabled device to a WiFi connection while in the range of a router can help you converse data from your plan.
 You can configure your device to automatically connect to your home or business WIFi when you are in range.

 Further, many public places have connections that guests can connect to for free, which means Wifi vs. cellular data can complement each other.
 So, should you leave Wifi on on your phone?
 And does using WiFi use data?
 Because WiFi data is unlimited, if you turn it on, it can help you save your mobile data.
 This makes having WiFi on helpful unless you’re trying to save your battery.
 Also, if the mobile signal is weaker in an area, a nearby WiFi network will provide faster connectivity.